-- I. Student's name
+- 1. Student's name

 - 2. Date prescribed

-- 3 Dosage amount to be taken
+- 3. Dosage amount to be taken

 - 4. Time medication is to be given

 - 5. Physician's name and phone number

-- 6. In order to comply with licensing, parents must complete a medication authorization form.

 All medication will be dispensed by the school nurse.
 In the event the nurse in unavailable, the medication will be given by the designated para-professional.
 No over-the-counter medicines can be given.